ka4ep/Lexical.Localization/docs/Plurality/index.md

 </details>

 # PluralRules Parameter
-To use plurality, the key must have "PluralRules" parameter configured.
+To use plurality, the key must have "PluralRules" parameter either in the ILine or in the localization file.
 There are five ways to configure the plurality rule:

 1. Add class name of plural rules into the localization file (*recommended way*).
 The value "Lexical.Localization.CLDR35" uses [Unicode CLDR35 plural rules](http://cldr.unicode.org/index/cldr-spec/plural-rules).